Wells, James Bradley, Ph.D.

 Assistant Professor of Classical Studies

-Wells is seeking a publisher for his poetry collection Airs Waters Places and completing his translation of Pindar’s victory songs (under contract with Bloomsbury Academic, London).
-Additional work in progress includes two poetry collections and translations of Vergil’s Eclogues and Georgics, as well as essays on the intersection of Classical Studies and creative writing.
+Wells is seeking a publisher for his poetry collections Airs Waters Places and Pigeon Hill.
+His translation of Pindar’s victory songs is under contract with Bloomsbury Publishing.
+Work-in-progress includes translations of Vergil’s Eclogues and Georgics and essays on the intersection of Classical Studies and creative writing.

 Prior to the start of his DePauw career in 2011, Wells taught Classical Studies at the University of Idaho (2003-2005), Grand Valley State University (2005-2007), and Hamilton College (2007-2011).